-Havening Therapy
+Trauma Therapy

-Your Therapeutic Journey in Four Sessions
+Your Therapeutic Journey

-What is your presenting problem?
+What is your presenting problem and when did it start?
 In most cases, the challenge you struggle with is a consequence of a deeper problem.
-In first 2 sessions we delve into your unique history, understanding the roots of your presenting issue, identifying emotional components and traumatically encoded memories.

-Building o these insides, we pave the way to targeted intervention and healing.
-Central to the Havening Therapy process is the de-potentiation of traumatically encoded memories.
-With a gentle and transformative approach, we work together to reduce the emotional charge associated with these memories and reducing the effect of the pathological emotions resulting form the vulnerable neurology affected by the traumatic events.
-This process is crucial in liberating you from the emotional burdens of the past, facilitating relief, and creating a more resilient emotional foundation.
+Central to the Trauma Therapy process is the de-potentiation of traumatically encoded memories.
+With a gentle and transformative approach, we work together to reduce the emotional charge associated with these memories and reducing the effect of them on the quality of your life.

 Special Note for people suffering form PTSD, “First-Responders1“and Close Protection Operatives: